benhur07b/benhur07b.github.io/training/events/bite-sized-qgis.md

 ## Interested?
 Sign-up or check out the courses below.
 *Tentative schedule of courses are Fridays and Saturdays, 10:00AM & 2:00PM.
 You may check the calendar at the bottom for the tentative schedules.
-The payment and other details will be emailed to you after signing-up.*
+The payment and other details will be emailed to you after signing-up.
+You may [contact me](https://bnhr.xyz/#contact) if you have suggestions as to the content or schedule of the courses.*

 ## Sign-up
 <iframe class="airtable-embed" src="https://airtable.com/embed/shrJHaUvwGgjKLSDp?backgroundColor=blue" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>